-How to spot Echinococcus multilocularis, what to do if you suspect it and measures to prevent its spread.
+How to spot Echinococcus multilocularis, what to do if you suspect it and how to prevent its spread.

-Echinococcus multilocularis is a tapeworm which can infect foxes and other canids, including domestic dogs.
+Echinococcus multilocularis is a tapeworm that can infect foxes and other canids, including domestic dogs.

 The disease can also cause serious illness in humans.

 There have been no known domestically acquired cases of Echinococcus multilocularis in the UK.